IBM/CAST/docs/source/cast-big-data/common-problems.rst

 Elasticsearch will try its best to parse dates, as outlined in the `ELK Date`_ documentation.
-If a date doesn't match the default formats (a usual culprit is epoch time or microseconds) the adminstrator will need to take action.
+If a date doesn't match the default formats (a usual culprit is epoch time or microseconds) the administrator will need to take action.

 CAST has two prescribed resolution patterns for this problem: